 Physics ranges from the near-instantaneous bubbling up of electrons in a vacuum sea to slow movements of the earth's crust and the billion-year evolution of galaxies.
 It can imagine time running backward or the origin of time itself.
 It has a habit of pronouncing "universal laws" and then breaking them.
 Mostly, though, it is a vision of every day, as plain as the art of realism—or Sarah Sze at the Wal-Mart.
 Galileo started the way toward Newton and Einstein just by rolling balls down an inclined plane, like bowling for the athletically challenged.
 He could not have imagined the transformation of everyday life that their creations made possible.

 As an activity, physics is even more modest, with a lab as its studio.
 In practice, physicists focus on the task at hand for hours, weeks, or a lifetime.
 Alone and in groups, they design experiments and tease out solutions to hard problems.
-They appropriate the tools they need, like an art of assemblage, and hope they know when to cut corners.
+They appropriate the tools they need, like an art of assemblage or twisted data, and hope they know when to cut corners.
 Is it okay to neglect an infinity here and there?
 Better leave that to mathematicians to sort out.

 Physicists speak of universals, but they know that there may be more than one art or one final answer—or even more than one universe.
 Most likely, a baseball will fly pretty straight even in the wind, the computer will not crash before I finish this sentence, and the air in the room will not all gather into one corner when you are trying to breathe.
 But you can never be sure.
 In the 1940s, long before his best-sellers, Richard Feynman and others seemed to have found very different solutions to the puzzle known as quantum field theory, and both seemed entirely correct.
 And they are, only not so different after all.
 As for the meaning of life and other final answers, religion and biology will have to fight that one out.

-Perhaps more than any other science, too, physics is about beauty.
+Perhaps more than any other science, too, physics is about beauty, just like motion for Harold Edgerton.
 As much as formalism in art, much less mathematics in art, it is about symmetries and symmetry breaking.
 Theoreticians, like the avant-garde, can be a little cavalier about this.
 If the world does not live up to its picture, so much the worse for the world.
 James Clerk Maxwell added a "correction" to his equations for electricity and magnetism in the 1860s because intuition and consistency required it, although it took until the twentieth century to understand why.
 In the process, he found the nature of light.

 I think you can see where this is going—and can see, I hope, that I was talking about art all along.
 Physicists and artists may not know it, but they are kindred spirits.
 They are visionaries and drudges, obsessed with the truth and caring enough to create their own.
 Physics and art are both, by necessity, abstract and representational.
 Artists are often terrible at math (and, I find, with words as well), and physicists can be seriously primitive when it comes to pictures.
 Then again, folk art is hot these days.